antoniogryzuno/Influenza_Season_in_USA/README.md

 ## CONCLUSION AFTER ANALYSIS
 To achieve our objective, I conducted a thorough analysis of data and predictions for the year 2018.
 Following research, I identified two groups of people and determined the most vulnerable one individuals aged 65 and older.
 The correlation analysis highlighted a robust relationship between the number of deaths and the population size within this age group.
 Subsequently, I pinpointed states with the highest incidence of influenza deaths.
 In addition to predicting influenza deaths for those over 65, I extended our forecasts to individuals under 65.
 The next crucial step involves planning for staff allocation, a resource-intensive process, particularly during the influenza season.
 To guide this allocation effectively, I consider all relevant graphs, charts, and maps highlighting vulnerable areas with the highest influenza death rates.
+Please see the final presentation below.

 ## TABLEAU PRESENTATION
 https://public.tableau.com/app/profile/anton.grz/viz/2_9INFLUENZADATASTORY/DATASTORY